apiato/documentation/docs/features/authentication.md

 > WARNING: the Client ID and Secret should not be stored in JavaScript or browser cache, or made accessible in any way.

 So in case of Web Apps (JavaScript) you need to hide your client credentials behind a proxy.
-Apiato by default provides you with a Login Proxy to use for all your trusted first party clients.
+Apiato by default provides you with a Web Login Proxy to use for all your trusted first party clients.
 We'll see below how you can use them.

 ### Login with Proxy for first-party clients {#login-with-proxy-for-first-party-clients}

 Concept: create an endpoint for each trusted client, to be used for a login.

-Apiato by default has one url ready for your Web Admin Dashboard `clients/web/admin/login`.
+Apiato by default has one url ready for your Web client `clients/web/login`.
 You can add more as you need for each of your trusted first party clients Apps (example: `clients/web/users/login`, `clients/mobile/users/login`).

 Behind the scene, that endpoint is appending the corresponding client ID and Secret to your request and making another